heremaps/xyz-documentation/docs/cli/basic-features.md

 `--groupby <groupby>`             consolidate multiple rows of a CSV into a single feature based on a unique ID designated with -i; values of each row within the selected column will become top level properties within the consolidated feature

+`--flatten`             stores the groupby operation output in a flattened format separated by colon (:)

+`--promote <promote>`             comma-separated colunm names which should not be nested in the groupby object

 `--date <date>`                   date-related property name(s) of a feature to be normalized as an ISO 8601 datestring (`xyz_iso8601_[propertyname]`), and unix timestamp (`xyz_timestamp_[propertyname]`)

-`--datetag [datetagString]`       comma separated list of granular date tags to be added via --date. possible options - year, month, week, weekday, year_month, year_week
+`--datetag [datetagString]`       comma-separated list of granular date tags to be added via --date. possible options - year, month, week, weekday, year_month, year_week

 `--dateprops [datepropsString]`   comma separated list of granular date properties to be added via --date. possible options - year, month, week, weekday, year_month, year_week